 Systems hardening, entailing the removal of superfluous programs, accounts, and services (such as with a server connecting to the internet), and the closing of unneeded firewall ports, is another common mechanism for applying least privilege.
 Systems hardening not only markedly improves security posture by reducing the attack surface, but it also reduces complexity and simplifies the environment.
 PAM solutions are also one of the many tools enabling organizations to harden devices, software, applications, and other assets.

 Effective implementation of least privilege will involve policies, procedures, technologies—and proper configuration of those technologies.
 Formalizing a policy should also help you get a better handle on where your sensitive data resides, and who can access it.

-Most likely, various aspects of least privilege will need to be phased in piecemeal over time, rather than implemented all at once.
+Most likely, various aspects of least privilege will need to be phased in over time, rather than implemented all at once.
 The best path forward for any organization will always be tailored to its unique needs and resources.